-Because of what Jesus did at the Cross, we can be delivered from sin's penalty and power.
+It's true.
+Because of what Jesus accomplished on the cross, we can be delivered from sin's penalty and power.
 And because of His resurrection, we can experience the fullness of abundant life now and forever.

-In fact, Isaiah 9:4 says that what God did in Judges 7 actually foreshadows what Jesus came to do.
-God used Gideon to rescue a nation from bondage, but centuries later He sent the God-man to rescue the world for His glory.
+In fact, Isaiah 9:4 says that what God did in Judges 7 actually foreshadows what the Messiah would come to do.
+In Judges 7 we see God using Gideon to rescue a nation from bondage.
+In Isaiah 9, we're given a prophecy about the One God would send to rescue the world for His glory.6